coderatul/cpu-sheduling/README.md

 The `CpuScheduling` class is used to represent the CPU scheduling algorithms.
 The FCFS algorithm is implemented in the `fcfs` method.

-*current implementation can only handle unique arrival times*
+*current implementaion can handle arrival time(s) with same value and can detect any halts*

 ### Usage